hydren-crypto/stampchain/documentation/api.md

 ```
 <br>

-### Search For Stamps By Counterparty Asset (Only Numeric Assets Are Supported By Bitcoin Stamps)
+### Search For Stamps By Counterparty Asset ID (Only Numeric Assets Are Supported By Bitcoin Stamps)
 This will return all stamps based upon their corresponding Counterparty asset id.

 https://stampchain.io/api/stamps?asset=A2536547015909490700
 ```
     {
-    "asset": "A2536547015909490700"
+    "cpid": "A2536547015909490700"
     }
 ```
 <br>